whitelizard/json-transformer/README.md

 Most of the features are best described through the different options that can be passed to `getTransformer` (default value after equals):

-* `transforms = {}`: The collection of transforms that will be used in the transform.
+- `transforms = {}`: The collection of transforms that will be used in the transform.
-* `maxDepth = 100`: A limit on the depth of the parsed object, basically to prevent that cyclic references hangs the thread.
+- `maxDepth = 100`: A limit on the depth of the parsed object, basically to prevent that cyclic references hangs the thread.
-* `defaultRootTransform = undefined`: Set a function as an implicit default for the whole parsed data structure.
+- `defaultRootTransform = undefined`: Set a function as an implicit default for the whole parsed data structure.
-* `defaultLevel1Transform = undefined`: If transforming an object, each value will be run through this (See example above).
+- `defaultLevel1Transform = undefined`: If transforming an object, each value will be run through this (See example above).
-* `leafTransform = undefined`: Set this to a function in order to transform all simple/leaf values.
+- `leafTransform = undefined`: Set this to a function in order to transform all simple/leaf values.
 Ex: `arg => (typeof arg === 'string' ? arg.toLowerCase() : arg)` to convert all strings anywhere in the transformed object to lower case.

 ## Applied

-Now let's make something more interesting.
+Let's make something more interesting.
 Let's import [JsonLogic](http://jsonlogic.com), make it the root default, and make use of context.
 Let's also assume we have some websocket client that invokes our function `onMessage` when a message arrives, and allows for sending a response.

 ```js
 import getTransformer from 'json-transformer-js';